imp1sh/gosix.net/database/websites/payment/home.barclays.md

 title: home.barclays
 description: home.barclays Website IPv6 compatibility
 published: true
-date: 2024-02-02T14:40:32
+date: 2024-02-04T17:29:38
 tags: website, rank6
 editor: markdown
 ---

 # home.barclays Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
+If you're convinced the displayed data is wrong, please [contact the administrators](/howto/chat).
 {.is-info}

 Home.barclays is the official website of Barclays, a multinational banking and financial services company, providing information on their services, news, and investor relations.